arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Biomechanics is concerned with physical forces and movements within biological systems, not with molecular data analysis or biological sequence data, which are the focus areas of bioinformatics.

-## 4. Biomedical Imaging
-**Biomedical Imaging** refers to techniques for visualizing the internal structures and functions of the body, such as MRI, CT scans, and ultrasound.
+4. **Biomedical Imaging** refers to techniques for visualizing the internal structures and functions of the body, such as MRI, CT scans, and ultrasound.

 - **Tools**:
   - **ImageJ** for image analysis and processing.